Japan tops Australia in softball as delayed Tokyo Games open

 Yamamoto singled in a run in the bottom half and Japan took a 3-1 lead in the third when Naito fouled off a 1-2 changeup, and drove a hanging changeup over the left-center field fence.

 Yamazaki reached on a grounder leading off the fourth when Forkin dropped the throw at first, and Fujita drove a 1-0 pitch over the 220-foot fence in left center.
-Nodoka Harada added a sacrifice fly for a 6-1 off Stepto for a 6-1 lead.
+Nodoka Harada added a sacrifice fly off Stepto for a 6-1 lead.

-Australia left the bases loaded in the fifth when reliever Miu Goto threw a called third strike past Forkin.
+Japan is the defending softball gold medalist after upsetting the U.S. in the 2008 final.
+Softball and baseball were dropped for 2012 and 2016 and restored for this year's Olympics.
+They already have been dropped for the 2024 Paris Games and are likely to be restored for 2028 in Los Angeles.

-In the second game of the opening tripleheader, the top-ranked United States played No. 9 Italy, and No. 5 Mexico followed against No. 3 Canada.
+Japan coach Reika Utsugi had thought Ueno would be especially ready for the opener.

-Japan is defending softball gold medalist after upsetting the U.S. in the 2008 final.
-Softball and baseball were dropped for 2012 and 2016 and restored for these Olympics.
-The already have been dropped for the 2024 Paris Games and are likely to be restored for 2028 in Los Angeles.
+“She was the reason we that became so strong a team," Utsugi said, "and we were able to dream about winning the gold.”

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports